WILDLIFE PROJECTS

 theryansat4689@gmail.com

-2024 Project Schedule
+2025 Project Schedule

-Approximately 83 miles from Reno, NV
+(Approximately 80 miles from Reno, Nevada)

-Approximately 100 miles from Reno, NV
+(Approximately 124 miles from Reno, Nevada)

-Approximately 160 miles from Reno, NV
+(Approximately 160 miles from Reno, Nevada)

-Elk guzzler located in the Schell Creek Range
+Elk Guzzler located in the Schell Creek Range

-Approximately 340 miles from Reno, NV
+(Approximately 340 miles from Reno, Nevada)

-Elk guzzler located in the Schell Creek Range
+Elk Guzzler located in the Schell Creek Range

-Approximately 340 miles from Reno, NV
+(Approximately 340 miles from Reno, Nevada)

 See our calendar for upcoming volunteer opportunities